Canon 1300D vs Nikon D7500

 Feature comparison: Canon 1300D vs Nikon D7500

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 1300D and the D7500 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the D7500 offers a wider field of view (100%) than the one in the 1300D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the D7500 has a higher magnification (0.61x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1300D and Nikon D7500 along with similar information for a selection of comparators.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The D7500 has a touchscreen, while the 1300D has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.